amagwka/project2/README.md

 * Extrinsic and intrinsic rewards are summed for each step.

 ## Custom Curiosity Modules
-The environment can dynamically load a curiosity plugin via the ``EnvConfig.intrinsic_name`` setting.
+The environment can dynamically load one or more curiosity plugins via the ``EnvConfig.intrinsic_names`` setting.
 Each plugin must implement the ``BaseIntrinsicReward`` interface which defines ``reset()`` and ``compute(obs, env)``.

 Minimal example implementing a constant bonus: